AlliedToasters/PyCDA/readme.md

 PyCDA provides visualization and error analysis tools as well; check out the <a href='https://github.com/AlliedToasters/PyCDA/blob/master/demo.ipynb'>demo notebook</a> for a peek at these features!

+Documentation on the entire project is available <a href='http://pycda.readthedocs.io/en/latest/index.html'>here</a>.

 ## Running the tests

 Test your installation with test.py, available from this repo.
 With wget: